 The gavel is an iconic symbol of authority in the legal system, and its use by judges and auctioneers is a powerful visual representation of the power of the law and the impartiality of the judicial system.
 The striking of the gavel signifies the start and end of proceedings, and the acceptance of bids or the passing of sentences, serving as a reminder that the law is fair and just, and that everyone is equal under the law.

 The symbolism of the gavel goes beyond just its use in the courtroom.
 It also serves as a reminder of the importance of due process and the rule of law.
 The gavel represents the authority of the judiciary to interpret and apply the law, and to ensure that justice is served in a fair and impartial manner.
 This is the cornerstone of the legal system and the foundation of a democratic society.

 Additionally, the gavel also serves as a symbol of the legal profession as a whole.
-It represents the dedication and commitment of lawyers, judges, and other legal professionals to upholding the law and ensuring that justice is served.
+It represents the dedication and commitment of Compensation Lawyer, judges, and other legal professionals to upholding the law and ensuring that justice is served.
 The gavel is a reminder of the important role that legal professionals play in society and the importance of their work in protecting the rights and interests of citizens.